prevwong/craft.js/packages/docs/docs/api/Frame.md

 ## Reference
 ### Props
+Both props specifies the initial screen to render.
+You must design the default screen with React Elements first (via the `children` prop), and only load from `json` if it's available.

 <API items={[
-  ["json?", "String", "The serialised Nodes"], ["children", "React.ReactElement<Canvas>", "This would define how the editor state would look like by default when there is nothing passed to the `json` prop.
-Must begin with a &lt;Canvas /&gt; which creates the Root Node."]
+  ["children", "React.ReactElement<Canvas>", "Creates the initial screen using React Elements.
+Must begin with a &lt;Canvas /&gt; which creates the Root Node."], ["json?", "String", "Loads the initial screen from the serialised JSON Nodes"] ]} />

-]} />
+> These props are memoized - after the initial render, changes to these props will have no effect.
+If for example, you wish to load a different set of serialised JSON nodes after the initial render, you may use the `deserialize` method via the [`useEditor`](/r/docs/api/useEditor) hook.

 ## Examples

-### The default screen
+### Designing the default screen
 ```tsx {9,10,16,17}
 import {Editor, Frame, Canvas} from "cradt";